afullhart/KGClimateClass/README.md

 https://deductive-water-293819.projects.earthengine.app/view/koppen-climate-map

 ## Description
-This Python-based package creates KGCC maps given monthly climate images prepared by the user.
-The required gee dependency handles these images as Earth Engine image collection objects.
-Besides loading resulting KGCC maps to memory, the package can download KGCC geotif format maps to Google Drive.
+This Python-based package creates KGCC maps from monthly climate images prepared by the user.
+The gee dependency handles these images as Earth Engine image collection objects.
+Besides loading resulting KGCC maps to memory, the package can download KGCC geotif maps to Google Drive.
 Additionally, when the geemap library is installed, the maps may be visualized.

 While this tool kit is useful for doing batch queries, a website for querying single locations can be accessed at: https://apps.tucson.ars.ag.gov/cligenpar